philloooo/pwa-unique-id/explainer.md

 #### updatable

 Able to update certain parts of the web app’s metadata and still be considered the **same app**.
+When a field is not **updatable**, it means when it changes, the app is recognized as a different app and can be installed as a second app to the user's device.

 #### global_id